chefThomas/blog01/useStateHook.md

 Here's the finished product
 ![reformatted fruit stand component](https://dev-to-uploads.s3.amazonaws.com/i/v2pen6y4pd5k8cow7jkg.png)

+#### Challenge!

+Implement a decrement function for apples and oranges, using a Hook called `useDecrement`.
+No negative values allowed 😀

 ####Conclusion
 This single component example is very simple, so the benefits of `useIncrement` might not be obvious, but I'm sure you can imagine a situation in the real world where extracting repeated logic would be beneficial.